nubergra/edem-mdc-azure/3-End-to-end/Exercise01/README.md

 ## **Steps**

-0. You should use **Terraform to automate the deplooyment of the Azure resources**.
+0. You should use **Terraform to automate the deployment of the Azure resources**.
 1. Using a **Python script**, **publish JSON messages** with simulated sales transaction data to **Azure Event Hub**.
 The Python script should be containerized and **deployed in Azure Container Apps**.
 2. **Create an Azure Function** that **is triggered** by **Event Hub**.
 3. **Process and transform the data** in **Azure Functions**, **transforming the data** into a structured format.